env0-labs/.github/profile/README.md

 - **Everything is a simulation** — even the failure states
 - **Design is psychological** — especially when trust is on the table
 - **Tooling matters** — we intend to build no-code config layers and high-speed authoring tools into the process

 ---

-## 🧠 About env0.labs

-This is a personal experiment — an open, transparent attempt to see how far a non-developer can go with AI-assisted tooling.

-To be clear:
-- My closest brush with web dev before this was editing HTML on Myspace in 2004
-- I’d never opened VS Code before this project
-- I’d never written JavaScript beyond a few variable tweaks in Adobe Captivate
-- I didn’t know what a commit was
-- I didn’t know `.md` files existed
-- I’d used Git only to download other people’s repos — never contributed, never pushed
-- I could move around Linux a bit, but that was it

-This isn’t a project by someone brushing up on coding.
-It’s a system built from **zero functional dev experience** — using AI as a co-designer to learn, build, and explore in real time.

-It began as a simple idea for a command-line learning game.
-One HTML file, one JS file, one CSS file.
-From there, the project rapidly grew — splitting into an engine (`env0.core`), a learning sim (`node.zero`), and a horror narrative (`entropy.echo`).

-Everything here is in progress.
-Nothing is released.
-But every part of it is real.

----